 On hearing an allegation of abuse or complaint about abuse directly from a pupil, a member of staff should listen to the pupil, provide re-assurance that their report is being taken seriously, irrespective of whether an actual or online incident is being reported, and record the pupil's statements.
-The pupil should be assured that they will be supported and kept safe and that they have been right to report the abuse including childon-child sexual harassment or violence and that the law is there to protect them.
+The pupil should be assured that they will be supported and kept safe and that they have been right to report the abuse including child-on-child sexual harassment or violence and that the law is there to protect them.
 The member of staff should not probe or put words into the pupil's mouth, should limit questioning to the minimum necessary for clarification and should be non-judgemental.
 Leading questions should be avoided.
 No inappropriate guarantees of confidentiality should be given; rather the informant should be told that the matter will be referred in confidence to the appropriate people.
 Staff should be aware that some pupils may not be able or ready to talk or may not recognise their experience as harmful; in these circumstances staff should still report any concerns to the DSL.
 Where the disclosure relates to harmful sexual behaviours, if possible, the report should be managed with two members of staff present (preferably one of them being the DSL or their deputy).

-Location: St Mary's School Ascot\Sch St Mary's School Ascot\School Handbook\Safeguarding\Safeguarding Policy 412a Pag Last Reviewed: November 2024 Next Review: July 2025 Author/Lead: Pastoral E Deputy Head
+Ī Location: St Mary's School Ascot\Scho ool Handbook\Safeguard ing\Safeguarding Policy 4 12a Page: 10 of 31 Ī Last Reviewed: March 20 025 Next Review: July 2025 Author/Lead: Pastoral D Deputy Head